sampsyo/home/_drafts/autoreduction.md

     bril2json < problem.bril | brili false false
     bril2json < $1 | /Users/fabian/Documents/cu/bril/brilirs/target/debug/brilirs -p false false 2>&1 | grep 'out of bounds'

-With this script, Shrink Ray does a great job and reduces quite a bit of code, which is awesome.
+With this script, Shrinkray does a great job and reduces quite a bit of code, which is awesome.
 One thing it can't reduce, however, is the way the program uses arguments.
-It's actually hopeless for Shrink Ray to remove the arguments because it would require changing the interestingness test script to remove those `false false` command-line arguments we keep on passing.
+It's actually hopeless for Shrinkray to remove the arguments because it would require changing the interestingness test script to remove those `false false` command-line arguments we keep on passing.